What to know about buying a house in Illinois

 Unsurprisingly, Chicago has the highest home prices of Illinois’ big-three cities.
-But as of June 2023, home price inflation in Aurora and Joliet are both outpacing the Windy City.
-So at least Chicago home buyers aren’t dealing with the sky-high inflation seen in those two cities.Verify your home buying eligibility in IL.
+But as of January 2024, home price inflation in Joliet is outpacing the Windy City.
+So at least Chicago home buyers aren’t dealing with the sky-high inflation seen in those some other cities.Verify your home buying eligibility in IL.
 Start here

 Chicago first-time home buyers

 The median list price in Chicago was $349,000 in January 2024.
 That rose 8.7% year-over-year, according to Realtor.com.

 At that median price, your down payment options might fall between:

 The City of Chicago has several programs to assist first-time buyers.
 However, its website provides only limited information.